 - UPF retrieving the ML Model is a solution to minimize the load for doing inference in the control plane.

-This solution proposes a 5GC enhancement to support analysis of user plane traffic towards websites or services that are deemed harmful, illicit, or restricted, specifically:
+This solution proposes a 5GC enhancement to support analysis of user plane (normal and/or abnormal) traffic patterns.

-- Malicious Sites: These are sites that host malware, phishing or other harmful activities designed to compromise user devices, steal information, or disrupt services.
-Traffic directed towards such sites can lead to security breaches, data theft, or system infections.

-- Forbidden Sites: These are sites that are restricted by policy, law, or regulation.
-Examples include sites that host illegal content, violate intellectual property rights, or are restricted due to geographical or organizational policies.

-Editor's note: Whether and how can UPF use the model is FFS.

-Editor's note: Which the input and output of the model is FFS.

-Editor's note: Whether there is the relationship with the AnalyticsID on PFD determination, if so which the relationship is FFS.
+Once the ML Model is retrieved, UPF does inference.
+For inference, the input data is the same as the input data retrieved for training.
+The output is not to be specified since it is not exposed externally by UPF.

-6.28.2 Procedures
+6.28.3 Procedures

-Figure 6.28.2-1 depicts the procedure for the proposed solution, for the specific case UPF (acting as NWDAF Service Consumer) requests a ML Model for UPF-based detection of traffic towards malicious and/or forbidden sites, where the ML Model is trained by an NWDAF containing MTLF.
+Figure 6.28.3-1 depicts the procedure for the proposed solution, for the specific case UPF (acting as NWDAF Service Consumer) requests a ML Model for UPF-based detection of traffic patterns, where the ML Model is trained by an NWDAF containing MTLF.

+In order to avoid extensive signalling load between NWDAF and UPF during training, the reuse of existing mechanisms (e.g. sampling UE PDU sessions) is proposed.

 Editor's note: Whether the UPF can retrieve a ML Model from OAM is FFS.

-Editor's note: How to avoid extensive signalling load between NWDAF and UPF during training is FFS.